Atelier-Shiori/detectstream/Readme.md

 # License
 This version is licensed under GNU Public License V3 and all older versions now is licensed under GPL V3.
 This is because I do not want people to steal my work and make it closed source.

+If you don't want to abide to these license terms, you may buy a paid license that allow you to use this helper program without following the terms of the GPL.
+Note that you may not distribute the source code without releasing to the GPL.
+You can do this by sending a request to ateliershiori at chikorita157.com.'